manubazzo/manubazzo/README.md

 - 🎓 I have completed a Bachelor's Degree in Computer Engineering and am currently pursuing a Master's Degree in Computer Engineering, specializing in Cloud and Cybersecurity, at the University of Modena.
 - 🌱 I love learning and constantly exploring new technologies and programming languages.
+- 💼 Junior Developer at the IT company BRAV Srl, part of the Arrive group.

 ## Contact Me